NathanKr/React/redux/pure_redux_multiple_reducers/README.md

   </tr>
 <tr>
 <td>createStore</td>
-<td>argument is reducer , no need for initial state because it is set per reducer</td>
+<td>argument is the root reducer , no need for initial state because it is set per reducer</td>
 </tr>

   <tr>